 - Can I purchase food or water along the hike?
 Regularly no. From time to time, there may be individuals offering water or snacks along the route.

 - How high are Nauyaca Waterfalls?
 Combined, they are 200 feet high.
 The upper section is 140 feet.
 The lower section is 60 feet.

 - Can I swim at the falls?
 Yes, but during the drier months, when the waterfalls are not as strong and the natural pools are available.

 - How can I get to Nauyaca Waterfalls?
 It is easiest to drive.
 There is a bus route from Dominical and Quepos and paid tours offering transportation from nearby towns.
 Once there, you can hike, horseback, or ride in a 4×4 truck to the falls.

 - Is it crowded at Nauyaca falls?
 It gets crowded at the falls in the afternoon.
 Arrive before 9 am to avoid the crowds.

 Nauyaca Waterfalls are a natural wonder that shouldn’t be missed!
 A perfect day trip for adventure travelers looking to test their limits on the 60-foot cliff jump or nature lovers out to spot wildlife in its natural habit or those looking to relax in refreshing natural pools.
 No matter what kind of traveler you are, I hope you find your way to exploring these majestic Costa Rica Waterfalls and enjoy them as much as I did!

 If you found this post helpful or enjoyed it in any way, please let me know in the comments below.
 I’d love to hear from you!
 Follow me on social media or share my posts with others to help support my travel community so I can keep doing what I love.
-Cheers!
+Thanks for the support-Cheers!